salmanalfarisi11/yolo-vehicle-detector/README.md

 ## Project Overview

-This repository implements a **YOLOv12-s** based detector to identify vehicles in traffic videos.
-It is optimized for:
+A high-performance, object detection pipeline built on **Ultralytics YOLOv12-s** to accurately identify Cars, Motorcycles, and Trucks in pre-recorded traffic video footage.
+Key project highlights:

-* **High accuracy**: mAP50 ≥ 0.99, mAP50-95 ≥ 0.82
+* **State-of-the-art accuracy**: achieves mAP@0.5 ≥ 0.99 and mAP@0.5:0.95 ≥ 0.82 on a custom 80-image dataset
-* **Robustness**: handles motion blur, variable lighting, portrait orientation
+* **Robustness**: resilient to motion blur, challenging lighting conditions, and both portrait/landscape orientations
-* **Efficiency**: mixed-precision (FP16) and rectangular multi-scale training
+* **Efficiency**: leverages mixed-precision (FP16), rectangular multi-scale training, and cosine learning rate scheduling

-Applications include traffic monitoring, smart city analytics, and autonomous vehicle research.
+* **Advanced augmentations**: includes mosaic, mixup, and copy-paste to enhance data diversity

+This detector is tailored for essential traffic analytics tasks—vehicle counting, classification, and monitoring of Cars, Motorcycles, and Trucks in road scenarios.

 ---